Voultapher/Presentations/cppcon2017WebService/present.md

 ```

 Note:
+- Using a cyclical call graph,
-- This has the advantage, that we can now suspend one part of our function.
+has the advantage, that we can now suspend one part of our loop.
 - With that, let's take a look at the actual Beast example. >>

 ---